Criticism of Netflix: Eligibility for Academy Awards

-The United States Department of Justice warned the Academy that attempts to change its rules to discriminate against Netflix and other streaming platforms could violate antitrust law, as the parent companies of the traditional major studios (especially, in particular, AT&T and Disney) have been making investments into streaming services that directly compete with them.
+The U.S. Department of Justice warned the Academy that attempts to change its rules to discriminate against Netflix and other streaming platforms could violate antitrust law, as the parent companies of the traditional major studios (in particular, AT&T and Disney) have been making investments into streaming services that directly compete with Netflix.

 In April 2019, the Academy voted against making any changes to its eligibility criteria, but AMPAS president John Bailey stated that the organization would study changes to the industry.

-Spielberg missed the meeting due to his ongoing work on a remake of West Side Story; in a remark to The New York Times, Spielberg stated that while people should still have access to theatrical releases due to the communal experience that they provide, they should, at the same time, be able to "find their entertainment in any form or fashion that suits them", and that "what really matters to me is a great story and everyone should have access to great stories."
+Spielberg missed the meeting due to his ongoing work on a remake of West Side Story.
+In a remark to The New York Times, Spielberg stated that while people should still have access to theatrical releases due to the communal experience that they provide, they should, at the same time, be able to "find their entertainment in any form or fashion that suits them," and that "what really matters to me is a great story and everyone should have access to great stories."

 Beginning at the 2019 Toronto International Film Festival, films may now be restricted from screening at Scotiabank Theatre Toronto—one of the festival's main venues—and screened elsewhere (such as TIFF Bell Lightbox and other local cinemas) if distributed by a service such as Netflix.
-Organizers stated that the restriction was due to a policy enforced by the facility's owner and operator, Cineplex Entertainment, requiring adherence to 3-month theatrical windows.
+Organizers stated that the restriction was due to a policy enforced by the facility's owner and operator, Cineplex Entertainment, requiring adherence to three-month theatrical windows.

 Quantity over quality

 Netflix has increasingly offered large quantities of original content as part of its lineup.
+In 2021, it announced that the service would release a new original film each week.
 However, the outlet has been criticized by viewers and critics for the overall low quality of most of the output.
 One such critic, Hayley Campbell, commented on BBC Sounds' Must Watch podcast that one possible reason for Netflix's loss of subscribers in the 2020s is due to a lack of high-quality content on Netflix.
 She contrasted this with the Apple TV+ strategy of investing in a small number of high-quality projects, and with the focus of Amazon Prime Video on third-party content.
+Early employee Cindy Holland had compared Netflix acquiring DVDs to "shoveling coal in the side door of the house"; n+1 in 2025 was told of Netflix executives who greenlit projects without reading the scripts, and screenwriters ordered to have characters state their actions so viewers watching Netflix as a second screen know what is happening.
+The magazine described "a mind-numbing anticinema" style that appeared after the 2021 announcement, "the Typical Netflix Movie (TNM)":

+"Every week Netflix seemed to deliver a new movie no one had ever heard of that somehow broke every viewing record in the world", n+1 wrote, because it releases little or no viewership data.